Before you can edit your site, make sure that it’s already set up. If you haven’t made your site yet, learn how to create your site.

-- Your cover photo will appear when customers find your business on Google, so be sure to select a quality photo that is relevant to your business.
+- Your cover photo shows up when customers find your business on Google.
+Make sure you select a quality photo that is relevant to your business.

-- Use other photos to show what your business offers, such as your products, services, photos of your team, or location.
-For example, if you’re a restaurant, you may want to show photos of different kinds of food you prepare and the interior of your restaurant.
+- Use other photos to show what your business offers like your products, services, photos of your team, or location.
+For example, if your business is a restaurant, you may want to show photos of different kinds of food you prepare and your restaurant interior.

 - Use the text editor to highlight your products, services, and unique value to customers.

-- Your "Headline" should stress your main selling point and invite readers to learn more about your business.
+- Your "Headline" should emphasize your main selling point and invite readers to learn more about your business.

 - Use the "Description" and "Summary header" to briefly expand on your unique selling point.

-- Make sure it is easy for customers to contact you.
-Include the hours that you’re open, the correct business address, and the correct contact information.
+- Make sure it’s easy for customers to contact you.
+Include your correct hours, business address, and contact information.

 Make sure your website content complies with our policies and the local laws in your country or region.
 In some countries, commercial websites are required to include a website disclaimer, or "impressum."
 If you need an impressum for your site, you can use the "Description" field to add the appropriate information.